-- Soak your feet in room temperature water for 15 – 20 minutes about three times a day.
+- Soak your feet in warm water for 15 – 20 minutes about three times a day.
 You can also gently massage the side of the nail fold.
 These actions will help relieve the swelling and tenderness.

 - Apply antibiotic cream on the tender area and bandage the toe to prevent infection.

-- You can use over-the-counter pain relievers to ease the pain but understand this will not address the cause.
+- You can use over-the-counter pain relievers to ease the pain, however this is temporary relief.